grosser/smusher/README.markdown

 =====
 Optimize a single image or a whole folder in the cloud.

-gif`s:
+converting gif`s to png`s:
- - called with a folder gif`s will not be optimized
+ - called with a folder gif`s will not be converted
- - called on a singe .gif, it will be optimized if it is optimizeable
+ - called on a singe .gif, it will be converted if it is optimizeable

 Usage:
     smusher /apps/x/public/images [options]